What is the importance of eating fruit and vegetables at the right time?

 Fruitwise, apples never disappoint.
 The remaining Autumn fruits and vegetables stay in season throughout the winter – you can have rich and comforting soups to get you through the cold.

-Plate with flower-shaped pancakes served with blueberries and raspberries and a glass of fruit juice.
+Flower-shaped pancakes served with blueberries and raspberries and a glass of fruit juice.

 Spring